“I’d rather go to summer school than go to school on crutches”.

 Embarrassment.
 Studies have shown that teens fear being embarrassed more than anything else.
 While adults may have difficulty relating to this real emotion, it helps explain everything from peer pressure to why “I’m not going to school on crutches“.
 While putting the school on hold 4 to 12 weeks till you’re back on both feet is not an option, there are things you can do to deal with the situation.

 Talk with the school The principal and staff are used to having students on crutches.
 There are things they can routinely do to help students recovering on one foot.
 Everything from being dismissed early from class to avoid the rush in the hallways or granting access to the “teachers only” elevator.
 Teachers and coaches can also be good monitors that the student stays off their foot.
 A word from a respected teacher or coach can go further than another lecture from a parent or doctor.

 Turn an ugly injury into a work of art.
 Remember when you could have everyone sign your plaster cast?
 Now that they are made of fiberglass they are much lighter but harder to personalize with a marker.
-Instead decorate your cast with Casttoo’s.
-From you favorite sport, to flowers, to the Tattoo they want to get, Casttoo’s make for happy healing.
-You can even decorate your crutches with Shrinkins.
+Instead, decorate your cast with Casttoo’s.
+From your favorite sport to flowers, to the Tattoo they want to get, Casttoo’s make for happy healing.
+You can even decorate your crutches with Shrinking.

 The big reveal.
 Don’t make the bus stop or the front door of school the dramatic surprise.
 Instead, have your teen invite a few friends over to your home prior to going to school.
 This positive reinforcement in a controlled environment will help ease the fear of school.

 What seems like a major drama today can become a happy memory.
 Working together with your teen will help their recovery and everyone’s peace of mind.